smartlook/smartlook-ios-sdk/README.md

 # Changelog
 All notable changes to this project will be documented here.

+## [1.3.0] - 2020-04-22
+### Fixed
+- memory issues in apps with a lot of background activities
+### Added
+- Event tracking modes
+- `noRecording` rendering mode
+- `resetSessionAndUser` to explicitelly start new session and optionally reset the current user
+### Deprecated
+- `fullScreenSensitive` and `analyticsOnlyMode`: they shud be subsititued by a suitable combination of rendering mode and events tracking mode

 ## [1.2.9] - 2020-04-07
 ### Fixed
 - fixed an error that blocked analytics events